tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ## Script run order

 Each layer depends on the previous.
-Run in this order:
+They were run in this order, but there were also things we did manually in between.

 1. `slurm-set-up.sh` — installs Munge + SLURM, distributes config to all nodes
 2. `mount-home-manila-share` — mounts shared /home via Manila/CephFS on each node